Spotrix/spotrix/README.md

 ## Feature

+- **Embedded and server modes; disk-based or in-memory databases**: Interactive data analysis, e.g. Joining & aggregate multiple large tables, so simple and fast.
 - **Powerful yet easy to use**: Quickly and easily integrate and explore your data, using either our simple no-code viz builder or state-of-the-art SQL IDE.
-- **Integrates with modern databases**: Spotrix can connect to any SQL based datasource through SQLAlchemy, including modern cloud native databases and engines at petabyte scale.
+- **Integrates with modern databases**: _Spotrix_ can connect to any SQL based datasource through SQLAlchemy, including modern cloud native databases and engines at petabyte scale.
 - **Modern architecture**: Spotrix is lightweight and highly scalable, leveraging the power of your existing data infrastructure without requiring yet another ingestion layer.
 - **Rich visualizations and dashboards**: Spotrix ships with a wide array of beautiful visualizations.
 Our visualization plug-in architecture makes it easy to build custom visualizations that drop directly into Spotrix.